11 Foods and Two Beverages that lower Cholesterol and Why?

 Saturated fats: Eggs, red meats, whole fat dairy products, and oils including palm oil, coconut oil (there is some evidence for beneficial health effects from coconut oil) and cocoa butter.
 These foods can be part of a healthy diet when consumed in moderation.

 The FDA recently banned trans fats from all foods: They will be phased out in three years.
-Until then read the label carefully on margarines, shortenings, and any pre-prepared foods.
+Until then read the label carefully on margarine, shortenings, and any pre-prepared foods.

 Exercising to cut cholesterol: How much, when, and what kinds help